Schedule a free consultation

 Doug Murphy is also well-regarded by his peers.
 He served as a past President of the Harris County Criminal Lawyers Association and previously served on the board of directors for the Harris County Criminal Lawyers Association.
 Doug has also served on the board of directors for the Texas Criminal Defense Lawyers Association, receiving many TCDLA President's Awards for his leadership in the law.
 Doug also shares his knowledge with his peers, providing instruction at continuing legal education seminars throughout Texas and the United States.

 In addition to Doug's extensive criminal law experience, U.S. News and World Report has also named Doug as a Best Lawyer in America for Houston DWI defense.
 Doug received this award through the nomination and votes of his peers in the Houston legal community.
 Doug and his skilled team have been helping defendants in the Houston area for years, and they can help you too.
-Contact the Doug Murphy Law Firm, P.C. online or call us at 713-229-8333 to schedule your consultation.
+Contact the Murphy & McKinney Law Firm, P.C. online or call us at 713-229-8333 to schedule your consultation.

 Back to Top